 Students interested in legal theory and legal philosophy should consider pursuing an LLM with a Specialization in Political and Legal Thought.

-All LLM students are required to take two graduate seminars, Legal Theory & Perspectives and Legal Research & Writing, and complete a research project under the guidance of a faculty supervisor.
+All LLM students are required to take two graduate seminars, Legal Research Methods & Perspectives; and Advanced Legal Research, and complete a research project under the guidance of a faculty supervisor.
 Students have a choice as to the length of the research project and the number of other courses they take:

 - Thesis option: two mandatory graduate seminars plus one additional course and a master's thesis not to exceed 35,000 words in length, exclusive of footnotes, endnotes, bibliography, appendices, tabulated data, tables of cases, and tables of contents, that must be defended orally before an examination committee.